 • Both require a 1200x1200 flat landing space in front (external approach side) of the main entry doorway

-• Both require main entry door threshold to be flush or be provided with a 1:8 grade doorway threshold ramp.
+• Both require the main entry door threshold to be flush or be provided with a 1:8 grade doorway threshold ramp.
 However, the LHA permits a 56mm height doorway threshold ramp which means that the threshold ramp could be 450mm in depth.
 Whereas the NCC LHDS notes that the threshold ramp cannot exceed beyond the depth of the door jamb.
 Also, in NCC LHDS where there are valid specific weatherproofing concerns, a lip of max 15mm is permitted within the sill profile as well as a max 5mm between the top surface of the sill and adjoining finished surface.

 • Both require a roof covering for the main entry door and while LHA does not specify a minimum size of cover noting ‘reasonable shelter from weather’, the NCC LHDS requires a minimum of 1200x1200 roof cover.